Table of contents

 - High-yield savings accounts accruing interest

-- Investment in property for the purpose of renting it out or allowing the value to appreciate over time – the average appreciation rate of property is 3.8% per year.
+- Investment in property to rent it out or allow the value to appreciate over time – the average appreciation rate of property is 7.25% per year

 Active vs passive income

 Active income describes the exchange of services for money, such as working a full-time job.
-Passive income, once up and running, requires hardly any further input to continue to generate funds.
+Once up and running, passive income requires hardly any further input to continue to generate funds.
 Small businesses can benefit hugely from having a combination of both active and passive income streams.

 Benefits of passive income